LordLazor/COBOL-Dependency-Graph-with-ANTLR4/README.md

 # COBOL Dependency Graph with ANTLR4 and Spring Boot

 ## Installing Maven
-You don't need to install maven to start the project [Maven download link](https://maven.apache.org/download.cgi)
+You need to install maven to start the project
+[Maven download link](https://maven.apache.org/download.cgi)

 ## Run Program with Maven installed locally
 1. Navigate to the root folder of the application
 2. Open a shell in that directory
 3. Write `mvn spring-boot:run`
-4. Wait for the Spring Boot ASCII-Art to pop up
-5. Open your browser and type `localhost:8080`
-6. You are ready to use the tool

-# Run Program with Maven not installed locally
-1. Navigate to the root folder of the application
-2. Open a shell in that directory
-3. Write `mvnw spring-boot:run`
 4. Wait for the Spring Boot ASCII-Art to pop up
 5. Open your browser and type `localhost:8080`
 6. You are ready to use the tool